Skip to main content

 Awards

-All Northern California residents and fellows in the Neurosciences are invited to submit their research for consideration for the San Francisco Neurological Society’s (SFNS) annual awards.
+All Northern California residents, fellows, and medical students in the Neurosciences are invited to submit their research for consideration for the San Francisco Neurological Society's (SFNS) Annual Awards, Chaired by Dr. Anand Veeravagu.

 • $500 honorarium

-• One night lodging at the hotel where the annual meeting is taking place
+• One night complimentary lodging at the Monterey Plaza Hotel

 • Award certificate

-Those not selected for a Young Investigator Award, may still have an opportunity to present their work at the Young Investigator Research Forum on Saturday during the annual meeting.
-Talk time allotments are between 10-12 minutes.
-Young Investigator Research Forum presenters are responsible for registering for the annual meeting and making their own hotel reservations.
+Those not selected for a Young Investigator Award may still have an opportunity to present their work at the Young Investigator Research Forum during the annual meeting.

 Boldrey Award